sgreene570/gd-archive-streamer/README.md

 # gd-archive-streamer

-Retrieve a random Grateful Dead show/song from Archive.org and listen to it in your terminal!
+Retrieve a random Grateful Dead live song from Archive.org and steam it!

-Requires python3.
+Requires python3 and ffmpeg.

 # Installation

 `pip3 install -r requirements.txt`

 `ffmpeg` needs to be installed on your system.
-Refer to ffmpeg installation documentation.
+Refer to [ffmpeg documentation](https://ffmpeg.org/).